 Even to this day, moss is still being studied for its health benefits, and just recently scientists have discovered a new complex carbohydrate in moss here’s a quote taken from their website below.

 An international team of scientists including the University of Adelaide has discovered a new complex carbohydrate in moss that could possibly be exploited for health or other uses.Sciencedaily.com

 What Does It Taste Like?

-The taste of moss depends on what kind of moss you eat, with that said, your first thoughts would be that it tends to taste very bitter, yet there are some types that are like salty seaweed.
+The taste of moss depends on what kind of moss you eat!
+With that said, your first thought would be that it tends to taste very bitter, yet there are some types that are like salty seaweed.

 While other types of moss can be sour and even sweet.
 But again this comes down to the type of moss you have, however you can also fry up some fresh moss to make a tasty meal out of it or just add in a salad.